Community spaces, residential buildings, and other settings

-Attendees should be encouraged to wear a non-medical mask if physical distancing will be difficult to maintain and where masks are mandatory, practice good hand hygiene, and should be asked to remain at home and get tested if they are feeling sick.
+All attendees must wear a mask or face covering in indoor public spaces and where physical distancing is difficult to maintain and where masks are mandatory, practice good hand hygiene, and should be asked to remain at home and get tested if they are feeling sick.

 Those conducting a service, rite or ceremony must ensure that frequent cleaning and disinfecting practices are in place, particularly in washrooms and frequently touched surfaces.